paolo-magliano/Computational-Intelligence/report.md

 The agent has a policy that is epsilon greedy, so it picks a random action with probability `epsilon/number of moves` and the best action with probability `epsilon/number of moves + (1 - epsilon)`, where the best action is the action with the highest Q value.
 The epsilon is decreased at each game, so the agent starts with a random policy and then it starts to exploit the Q values.

 The Q values is saved in a file, so it can be reused in the next run of the program.
-ALso the number of games played is saved in a file.
+Also the number of games played is saved in a file.

+#### Agent code

 ```python
 class Agent():